networkx/networkx/doc/source/reference/api_changes.rst

    [1]

-   This change allows algorithms to use the underlying dict-of-dict representaion through G[v] for substantial performance gains.
+   This change allows algorithms to use the underlying dict-of-dict representation through G[v] for substantial performance gains.
    Warning: The returned dictionary should not be modified as it may corrupt the graph data structure.
 Make a copy G[v].copy() if you wish to modify the dict.